glamrock/winchestertheme/README.md

 #Winchester

 Winchester is a refined, tasteful, theme for the [Ghost](http://github.com/tryghost/ghost/) blogging platform.
-It derives its inspiration from classical print typography&mdash;it's meant to evoke a beautifully typeset book.
+It derives its inspiration from classical print typography&mdash;it's meant to evoke a nicely typeset book.
 The goal is to create a straightforward, fast experience with an air of sophistication for your readers.

 As Ghost evolves, so too will Winchester.